-Coughing uncontrollably and having to carry around gobs of tissues is annoying.
-Not to mention not being able to breathe or sleep.
+Coughing uncontrollably and having to carry around gobs of tissues is annoying, not to mention it’s hard to breathe or sleep.
 You know the feeling of having a cold, and you know it’s no fun.

 Many people think getting a cold or two in “cold season” is a fact of life, something you just have to deal with — but is this really true?

-NO!
+No!
 You can defend your body from colds and other illnesses by taking care of your immune system.
-And one great way to ensure your body is able to protect itself is to follow a vegan (or at least a plant-focused) diet.
+And one great way to ensure your body can protect itself is to follow a vegan (or at least a plant-focused) diet.
 You may still get colds on occasion, but if you do, they will likely be shorter and less severe.

 Overall, as research has shown, most vegans and vegetarians are healthier than meat-eaters.
 But to keep colds at bay, you must follow a healthy lifestyle (including sleeping enough, exercising, not smoking, learning to cope with stress) and a healthy, varied diet, which means eating more than pasta and bread every day.

-Our immune systems are complicated systems that are not fully understood, so there is not one thing you can do to keep it working properly; there are many and they work together in a holistic way.
+Our immune systems are complicated systems that are not fully understood, so there is not one thing you can do to keep it working properly; there are many and they work together holistically.

 Some specific vitamins are needed by your body to protect you, including Beta carotene (a precursor to vitamin A) and vitamins C and E. Vitamin D also helps, but is best obtained through exposure to the sun or the right supplements.